Mitigating Dialogue Hallucination for Large Vision Language Models via Adversarial Instruction Tuning: Conclusion

 \section{Conclusion}

-In this work, we find that the existing instruction-following LMMs are prone to be hallucinated by preceding user-system dialogues.
+In this work, we find that the existing instruction-following LVLMs are prone to be hallucinated by preceding user-system dialogues.
 To precisely validate this dialogue hallucination, we construct \evalname{}, a large and diverse evaluation benchmark covering popular multi-modal datasets in VQA and captioning tasks, with a novel adversarial dialogue generator \algname{}.
-In addition, to mitigate such hallucination, we provide an in-depth analysis to help understand why such hallucination happens with input token attention analysis, and then propose \algnameB{}, a robust instruction-tuning method that maintains or even improves the zero-shot VQA and captioning performance of LMMs in the presence of hallucinatory dialogues.
-We believe that our work can shed light on future research on the robustness of instruction-following LMM against hallucinations.
+In addition, to mitigate such hallucination, we provide an in-depth analysis to help understand why such hallucination happens with input token attention analysis, and then propose \algnameB{}, a robust instruction-tuning method that maintains or even improves the zero-shot VQA and captioning performance of LVLMs in the presence of hallucinatory dialogues.
+We believe that our work can shed light on many applications requiring robust LVLMs such as the Red-teaming of visual-language assistants.